zstumgoren/data-driven-news/src/_includes/bna/2021/topics/gh_milestones.md

 * The first number indicates **major** changes that could break code that relied on a previous major version.
 * The second signals the addition of **minor** features that are "backwards-compatible".
-* And the third number indicates code **patches** such as bug fixes (that are also backwards-compatible).
+* And the third number indicates code **patches** such as bug fixes (also backwards-compatible).

-Semantic versioning isn't the only way to communicate changes to libraries you use in your day-to-day coding, but it's widely used convention and can be helpful when trying to decide which version of a library to install for your project, and whether to update libraries in an existing project.
+Semantic versioning isn't the only way to communicate changes to libraries, but it's a widely used convention and can be helpful when trying to decide which version of a library to install for your project, and whether to update libraries in an existing project.

 ## Milestones for news apps

-Our news app projects are of a slightly different nature.
+Our news apps are of a slightly different nature.
 We're working on projects that tell a story and enable readers to explore data around a topic.

 So unlike coders creating reusable open-source _libraries_, we don't have to worry about communicating the compatibility of our code to the outside world.

-> But it _is_ important to specify the "dependencies" -- i.e. the precise versions of software used in our project -- for teammates and others who want to reproduce or build on our work.
+> It _is_, however, important to specify "dependencies" -- i.e. the precise versions of software used in our project -- for teammates and others who want to reproduce or build on our work.

-Given the different nature of our projects, we can use a different approach to set milestones and organize our work.
+Given the different nature of our projects, we can use an alternative approach to set milestones and organize our work.
 Instead of semantic versioning, we'll peg our milestones to a period of time: the weekly [sprint][].

 Today, we'll review how [Big Local News](https://github.com/biglocalnews) uses [GitHub Milestones][] to organize tasks and code releases for various projects.
 Then we'll create sprint-based milestones for own team projects and assign our remaining tasks to those mile markers.